-As a follow up to Rain Henderson’s 2015 interview with News1130 discussing the Ashley Maddison breach, Michael Proskiw takes us through the grounds and requirements that must be satisfied before a Court will grant a divorce.
+As a follow up to Rain Henderson’s 2015 interview with News1130 discussing the Ashley Maddison breach, Michael Proskiw, of our Edmonton office, takes us through the grounds and requirements that must be satisfied before a Court will grant a divorce.

 When will the Court Grant a Divorce?

 There are grounds and requirements that must be satisfied before a Court will grant a divorce.
 Additionally, there are bars to divorce that, if present, may prevent the Court from granting a divorce.

 Marriage breakdown is the only ground for divorce and may be granted on a fault or no-fault basis.
 However, there are little to no consequences for causing the marriage’s breakdown.
 For example, if your spouse cheated on you, you will not have an increased chance of achieving a more favourable outcome in property division, support payments, custody disputes because of your spouse’s infidelity.

 Marriage breakdown can be established by living separate apart for one year, or if adultery or cruelty occurs:

 Living separate and apart is established where you and your spouse have lived separate and apart for one year immediately preceding the divorce judgment and are living apart at the time of your divorce proceeding.